|

 within the infamous "tensor version", rather than the simplified version

-created by Heaviside.
+created by Heaviside/Hertz and Co.

 If the fields were strong enough, the membrane-like region might glow with